Shayan-hab/ML-from-scratch/README.md

 ---

 ## 2. 🤖 Machine Learning Development Life Cycle (MLDLC)
 This section provides a detailed, step-by-step explanation of the entire process used in this project, from data exploration to model training and visualization.
-I make a flowchart for better understanding of all the process.
+A flowchart has been created to provide a clearer understanding of the overall process.

 ---